Information about this itinerary

 Once you’ve explored the cathedral, take a short stroll to The Commandery, which brings the story of the city’s important role in the Civil War to life, or the Museum of Royal Worcester housing the world’s largest collection of Worcester porcelain.

 For lunch, take your pick of Worcester’s wide range of independent cafes and eateries.
-If you are by the Porcelain Works try Goodroots Café or find a list of other fav’s in Our Food and Drink Section of the site
+If you are by the Porcelain Works try Goodroots Café.

 Time to explore the Wyre Forest area in the north of the county starting with the Severn Valley Railway, which chugs merrily for 16 miles through lush countryside from Kidderminster to Bridgnorth in neighbouring county Shropshire.
 Relax in your seat, sip a hot drink, read a book or simply enjoy the ride.

-If you have younger travellers with you, why not head next to the West Midlands Safari Park which has rides for thrill seekers and an array of animals big and small – can you spot the baby lion cubs?
+If you have younger travellers with you, why not head next to West Midland Safari Park which has rides for thrill seekers and an array of animals big and small – can you spot the baby giraffe?

 Or for those older kids, why not try your hand at the High Ropes Course at Go Ape based in the stunning Wyre Forest itself.